tamil707/E-Commerce_Website-Devops/README.md

 Here's the detailed breakdown and some potential improvements:

-1. Spinner Section
+1. Spinner Section:
 This section creates a loading spinner using Bootstrap.
 It's displayed until the page content is fully loaded.
 Improvements:

 Ensure the spinner is hidden once the page loads by using JavaScript or jQuery.
 Add a custom style if you want to match the company's theme.

-2. Header Section
+2. Header Section:
 The header contains contact information, social media links, and a navigation bar.
 Improvements: